tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 sw = set(stopwords.words('english'))
 updated_sw = sw.union({'yoda', 'mandalorian'})
 ```
-We can then run a for loop with this new list to remove the stopwords which now include `yoda` and `mandolorian`.
+We can then run a for loop with this new list to remove the stopwords which now include `yoda` and `mandalorian`.
 As you can see in our output, this was successful:

 ![mando_stopwords](Images/Mando_new_sw.PNG)